papaf76/astroberry-os/README.md

 The following workflows are used to compile and build debian packages of software provided by Astroberry OS APT repository.
 Make sure that your self-hosted actions runner is started before running any workflow.

-- **Astroberry OS builder** - builds a docker image with preconfigured building environment.
+- **Astroberry OS builder** ⚙️ builds a docker image with preconfigured building environment.
   It runs automaticaly whenever you compile and build a debian package.
 If you need to start it manually, run `scripts/astroberry-docker-run.sh`.
-  Docker image is exported to [https://ghcr.io/astroberry-official/astroberry-os/debian-trixie](https://ghcr.io/astroberry-official/astroberry-os/debian-trixie).

-- **Astroberry OS image** - build Astroberry OS system image file.
+- **Astroberry OS image [arm64|amd64]** 💾 build Astroberry OS system image. ⭐ Starting from v3.2 amd64 architecture is supported.

-- **Astroberry OS meta-package** - build astroberry-os-[lite|desktop|full] meta-packages that install required packages.
+- **Astroberry OS meta-package** 📦 build astroberry-os-[lite|desktop|full] meta-packages that install required packages.

-- **Astroberry OS repository** - add packages and update Astroberry OS APT repository.
+- **Astroberry OS sysmod** 📦 build astroberry-os-sysmod that provides custom mods to the original Raspberry Pi OS.

-- **Software packages:**
+- **Software packages** 📦 (recommended order of running)

-  - **Build Astroberry Manager** - compile Astroberry Wanager - web frontend for Astroberry OS.

-  - **Build GSC** - compile and package Guide Star Catalog (GSC) of stars.
+  ✔️ **Build GSC** - compile and package Guide Star Catalog (GSC) of stars.

-  - **Build INDI Core** - compile and package core INDI packages.
+  ✔️ **Build INDI Core** - compile and package core INDI packages.
 Virtually all other packages depend on it.

-  - **Build INDI 3rd Party Libraries** - compile and package INDI 3rd party libraries.
+  ✔️ **Build INDI 3rd Party Libraries** - compile and package INDI 3rd party libraries.

-  - **Build INDI 3rd Party Drivers** - compile and package INDI 3rd party drivers.
+  ✔️ **Build INDI 3rd Party Drivers** - compile and package INDI 3rd party drivers.

-  - **Build StellarSolver** - compile and package StellarSolver.
+  ✔️ **Build StellarSolver** - compile and package StellarSolver.
 Required by KStars.

-  - **Build KStars** - compile and package KStars.
+  ✔️ **Build KStars** - compile and package KStars.

-  - **Build PHD2** - compile and package PHD2.
+  ✔️ **Build PHD2** - compile and package PHD2.

-  - **Build PHD2 Log Viewer** - compile and package PHD2 Log Viewer.
+  ✔️ **Build PHD2 Log Viewer** - compile and package PHD2 Log Viewer.

+  ✔️ **Build Astroberry Manager** - compile Astroberry Wanager - web frontend for Astroberry OS.

-## Install Astroberry OS
+## Install Astroberry OS 🏃

 ### Quick install
 The easiest way to install Astroberry OS is to [download a binary system image](https://www.astroberry.io/download), flash a new microSD card and boot Raspberry Pi with it.